flat3/lodata/doc/modelling/drivers/eloquent.md

 # Eloquent

-Lodata can 'discover' Eloquent models, the relationships between the models, and expose methods as operations on the models.
+Lodata can 'discover' Eloquent model properties, the relationships between the models, and expose methods as operations on the models.

 ::: tip
 The Eloquent driver extends the SQL driver, so the same `$filter` capabilities exist in both.